 Although PPCM was first discovered in the 1800s, our understanding of the underlying etiology of PPCM remains elusive.
-We propose that a combined proteomic-transcriptomic approach to examine a large as possible cohort of PPCM patients is required.
+We propose that a combined proteomic-transcriptomic approach to examine as large as possible cohort of PPCM patients is required.
 However, acquiring a large cohort of PPCM tissue samples has been a challenge, due in part to the rarity of the disease.
 The pooling of existing PPCM samples from our four heart banks will yield about 30 PPCM patient LV samples, sufficient to establish sample variance and to estimate the number of patients required.
 Further International collaboration will be needed to substantially increase these numbers.
 Identifying new sources of PPCM samples will only be useful if the quality of the sample collection and preservation is comparable.

 Here is what we do.